eclipse-ee4j/jakartaee-tutorial/CONTRIBUTING.md

-# Contributing to Jakarta EE Platform
+# Contributing to Jakarta EE Documentation

 Thanks for your interest in this project.